miguelraz/Rubin.jl/gsocproposal.md

 5. A full benchmark run of Rubin.jl vs RUBI - (and include per test case timings in an aggregate format, unlike RUBI.)

 ### Deliverables
+#### Before June 7th
 - [X] JSON files of RUBI Rules and RUBI tests
+#### From June 7th to July 12
 - [ ] Mathematica to Julia transpiler, ignoring local scope
-- [ ] Implement 1 Julia symbolic backend
+- [ ] Implement Julia symbolic Backends
+#### Mid term evaluation July 12 - 16
+- Mid Term evaluation

 - [ ] Maximize test coverage, benchmark against [12000.org](https://12000.org/my_notes/CAS_integration_tests/index.htm#x1-20001)
+#### July 16 to August 16
-- [ ] Documentation, tutorial videos.
+- [ ] Finish up documentation with Franklin.jl templates, tutorial videos.

+### Potential Mentors
+- Shashi Gowda
+	- Contacted for helping with setting up FileTrees.jl to work appropriately.
+- Mason Protter
+	- Contacted for help in strategies for parsing, suggested looking into MathLink.jl and other avenues that were researched but did not pan out.
+- Ying Bo Ma

 ### About me